grafana/mimir/docs/sources/operators-guide/configure/about-versioning.md

 The following features are currently deprecated:

 - Ingester:
-  - `-blocks-storage.tsdb.isolation-enabled` CLI flag and `isolation_enabled` YAML config parameter.
-This will be removed in version 2.3.0.
   - `active_series_custom_trackers` YAML config parameter in the ingester block.
-The configuration has been moved to limit config, the ingester config will be removed in version 2.3.0.
+The configuration has been moved to limit config, the ingester config will be removed in version 2.4.0.